alishway/AURORA_1/AURORA_Initial_Functional_Requirements.md

 #### User Levels and Hierarchy
 AURORA defines three distinct user roles, each with specific permissions and dashboard access:
 1.  **AURORA Admin**
-    * **Credentials**: Initially uses a hardcoded username and password for development purposes (to be replaced for security).
+    * **Credentials**: Initially created by the system and uses a hardcoded username and password for development purposes (to be replaced for security).
     * **Access**: Full control over all platform features and data.
     * **Permissions**:
         * Create, edit, and delete organizations.